 The results are interesting: LIX indices in French correlated 0.87 with LIX indices in English; while Flesch indices across languages correlated 0.90.
 Both correlations suggested that the factors being measured in French and English by these two formulas were very similar.
 When LIX and Flesch were correlated over the French books, the correlation was -0.80, while over the English books was -0.78 (the negative results exist because difficulty is rated high on LIX, but low on Flesch).
 Because Flesch provides a valid measure of text difficulty, then LIX would appear to measure text difficulty similarly.

-A report by the International Telecommunication Union in 2021 indicated that over 50% of the world’s population accessed the internet in multiple languages, underlining the importance of multilingual readability in digital content.
+A report by the International Telecommunication Union in 2023 indicated that over 50% of the world’s population read online in multiple languages, underlining the importance of multilingual readability in digital content.

 How to Interpret Lix Readability Formula